themrleon/realtek-8851bu/README.md

 $ sudo modprobe 8851bu
 ```
 > [!WARNING]
-> if that doesn't work for some reason, you have to manually `y` to your architecture in the `Makefile` and set the autodetect to `n`
+> if autodetect doesn't work, you have to manually set `y` to your architecture in the `Makefile` and put autodetect to `n`

 <br/>